Frank G. Clement: Early life

 Clement was born at the Hotel Halbrook in Dickson, Tennessee, the son of Robert Samuel Clement, a local attorney and politician, and Maybelle (Goad) Clement, who operated the hotel.
 The family moved around for several years, living briefly in Vermont and Kentucky, before returning to Dickson in the 1930s.
-Clement graduated from Dickson County High School in 1937.
+Clement graduated from Dickson High School in 1937.
 While still young, he took speaking lessons with his aunt.

-Clement attended Cumberland University from 1937 to 1939, where he was a member of the Sigma Alpha Epsilon fraternity.
+Clement attended Cumberland University from 1937 to 1939, where he was a member of the Tennessee Lambda chapter of Sigma Alpha Epsilon fraternity.
 He then attended Vanderbilt University Law School, graduating with an LL.B in 1942.
 He worked as an agent for the FBI for about a year, mainly investigating internal security and espionage cases.
 In November 1943, at the height of World War II, he enlisted in the U.S. Army, eventually rising to the rank of first lieutenant and commanding officer of Company C of the Military Police Battalion at Camp Bullis in Texas.

 After leaving the Army, Clement worked as counsel for the Tennessee Railroad and Public Utilities Commission from 1946 to 1950.
 He was an alternate delegate to the 1948 Democratic National Convention.
 During this same period, he was elected State Commander of Tennessee's American Legion, a position through which he developed relationships with veterans in all of Tennessee's counties.
 In the early 1950s, he practiced law with his father in Dickson.